dranreb22/Production_Line_Tracker/README.md

 ![Production Classes](/Diagrams/Production%20Line%20Tracker%20Classes%20Diagram.png)

 ## Getting Started
+1. Clone or download the the program.
+Unzip the download.
+2. Open/import the project through your preferred IDE (Intellij, Eclipse, etc)
+3. Run the program through the Main class and test out it's functionality.

 ## Built With
-IntelliJ IDEA Ultimate - Enables the use of creating Java applications, either console based or GUI.
+* IntelliJ IDEA Ultimate - Enables the use of creating Java applications, either console based or GUI.
-The ultimate version also has built in Database tools without having to install any plug ins.
+* The ultimate version also has built in Database tools without having to install any plug ins.
 Enabled the author to create multiple class files, directories, xml files, etc.
-Gluon Scene Builder - Used in place of Swing.
+* Gluon Scene Builder - Used in place of Swing.
 Used for GUI development, enabling a visual basic-esque style of programming, permitting the use of drag and drop (either straight to the scene or to the schema on the right)

-## Contributing

 ## Author
+Bernard Georges

 ## License
+GNU General Public License v3.0 - See License file

 ## Acknowledgments
-Jorge and Jonathan for reviewing the GIF (pronounced Jif) of my program and helping me in optimizing its speed.
+*Jorge and Jonathan for reviewing the GIF (pronounced Jif) of my program and helping me in optimizing its speed.
+*Camtasia Studio - Used to create the GIF
+*Intellij IDEA ULTIMATE - Used to write the program